History of Oman in Timeline

 In 1985, Sultan Qaboos founded the Royal Oman Symphony Orchestra.

-July 1987: Royal Oman Symphony Orchestra Inaugural Concert
+July 1987: Royal Oman Symphony Orchestra inaugural concert

 On July 1, 1987, the Royal Oman Symphony Orchestra gave its inaugural concert at the Al Bustan Palace Hotel's Oman Auditorium.

-1990: Road incident death rates
+1990: Road incident death rates decreasing

-Since 1990, Oman's road incident death rates has been decreasing, from 98.9 per 100,000 individuals to 47.1 per 100,000 in 2017.
+Since 1990, Oman's road incident death rates have been decreasing.

-1993: Access to healthcare
+1993: Access to healthcare services

 In 1993, 89 percent of the population of Oman had access to health care services.

-1993: Establishment of the Omani Society for Fine Arts
+1993: Establishment of The Omani Society for Fine Arts

 In 1995, Oman adopted its present national flag, resembling the previous flag but with a thicker stripe.

-1995: 2020 Vision established
+1995: Oman had a 2020 Vision

 Oman had a 2020 Vision to diversify the economy established in 1995, which targeted a decrease in oil's share to less than 10 percent of GDP by 2020, but it was rendered obsolete in 2011.